 (1) In this regulation —

-“existing assessor of forklift competency” means a person who, immediately before the commencement day, was authorised by the Commissioner to issue documentary evidence of forklift competency.
+existing assessor of forklift competency means a person who, immediately before the commencement day, was authorised by the Commissioner to issue documentary evidence of forklift competency.

 (2) On and from the commencement day, an existing assessor of forklift competency is to be treated as an assessor registered under regulation 6.22 in respect of the class or classes of forklift work corresponding to the work in relation to which, immediately before the commencement day, the assessor was authorised to issue documentary evidence of forklift competency.